RathGate/Hangman-Go/README.md

 1. For now, Termbox does handle save loading, but not saving into a file itself.
 2. A saved game is not bound to its original game mode, ie. a game saved while is asciiArt mode can be loaded with -mode=termbox.
 But be aware of the point above.
 3. Of course, to be taken into consideration, charset flag must come with -mode=asciiArt.

-### Options available:

-If you're curious about our implementation of Termbox, a documentation page is available [here](https://github.com/RathGate/Corbel_Chibane_Hangman/tree/main/src/packages/ui), written by ourselves as well.

-Our workflow has been documented [here](https://ynov890827.monday.com/boards/1131253654)

 Enjoy the game ! ♥